pub struct BDatesGenerator { /* private fields */ }Expand description

 fn next(&mut self) -> Option<Self::Item>

-Returns the next business date in the sequence, or None
+Returns the next business date in the sequence, or None if the specified

 number of periods has been generated.